-The cave, situated on the South side of the island, is one of several and can be reached on foot by the shingle causeway (the Dhorlin ) uncovered at low tide times.
+The cave, situated on the South side of the island, is one of several and can be reached on foot by the shingle causeway, the Dhorlin (Doirlinn), uncovered at low tide times.

-For those who don't carry a compass with you, when you cross the Dhorlin go in the opposite direction to the Lighthouse :)
+For those who don’t carry a compass with you, when you cross the Dhorlin, to Davaar Island, go in the opposite direction to the Lighthouse 🙂

-******Visitors please check with the local Tourism Office for tide times.******
+******Visitors please make sure you check the tide times.******

 Please respect others by not disturbing any of the items left there.